-What Are The Causes and Risk Factors of Alcohol Use Disorder?
+What are the Causes and Risk Factors of Alcohol Use Disorders?

 The legality and accessibility of alcohol have made it the most popular mind-altering substance in nearly every modern society.
-However, overconsumption of alcohol can lead to serious consequences, including alcoholism or an alcohol use disorder.
+However, overconsumption of alcohol can lead to serious consequences, including alcohol use disorders.
 The development of alcoholism in any individual is the result of a complex interaction between many causes and risk factors.

-Alcohol use disorder (AUD), also known as alcoholism, is a diagnosable behavioral and medical disease.
+Alcohol use disorder (AUD), also known as alcoholism, is a chronic, neurobiological disease.
 If drinking disrupts major areas of someone’s life, or if they’ve tried to quit, but failed, they may be suffering from AUD.
 Depending on differences in body type or tolerance, two people could drink completely different amounts of alcohol and react similarly.

 When drinking alcohol, the body tries to break it down through metabolization.
 That process requires enzymes that interact with the alcohol to reduce it to components that the body can process.
 During metabolization, the toxic chemical acetaldehyde is created.
 This chemical causes nausea, flushed face, heart palpitations, and difficulty breathing effectively.
 In many cases, another set of enzymes breaks down acetaldehyde into acetate and then into carbon dioxide and water, but some people lack the second set of necessary enzymes.